August 2, 2017

 We can start by examining the marketing goals, or the broad, top-level goals.
 Think of this as how businesses can benefit from certain channels or marketing efforts.
 (If goals were on a pyramid diagram, they’d go just above objectives.)

-The marketing goals are the broad aims that businesses use to craft a marketing strategy.
+The marketing goals are the broad aims that businesses use to craft a marketing strategy, including having a website well optimized for search engines, and there are services that help us with this, tools which can teach how to paraphrase a sentence so the post have good searching results.
 They can describe really broad aims like how marketing will help grow sales and how the business can save money overall.

 Use marketing goals to help give clearer end results and to clearly set up your marketing objectives with defined expectations.

 The marketing objectives give clear direction and actions that can be measured to track success.
 When reviewing goals, businesses will many times set up objectives used to reach them with the famous SMART mnemonic.

 According to marketing gurus, objectives should be SMART, which is to say they should be Specific, Measurable, Achievable, Realistic, and Timed.

 The top three marketing objectives are to drive sales/leads, engage customers and boost brand awareness.
 And with the metrics of the SMART method, businesses can quickly determine which ways are working and which aren’t.

 Ahead of the marketing objectives are the goals for the business, and behind it are the KPIs and metrics.
 (We’ll go a little more into KPIs in the next section).

 When putting together marketing objectives, consider these tips:

 This sounds rudimentary, but hear me out.
 A good plan is one that is fleshed out many weeks or months before it’s put into action.
 Set a plan and goal for each piece of content you intend to market.

 All content should have a strong purpose, and most (if not all) should drive consumers forward with a call to action.
 Why did you create this certain piece of content?
 How can you alter it for success?